BenSouchet/sorbus/tests/README.md

 ## Tests infomation

-Since all tokens isn't used in one single language the tests are written in multiple languages (C++, Python, Ruby, Json, ...).
+Since all tokens isn't used in one single language, the tests are written in multiple languages (C++, Python, Ruby, Json, ...).

 | Token code | Token name | Test language | Test file |
 |:----------:|:----------:|:-------------:|:---------:|